Creatine is a widely used and well-researched compound for bodybuilding.

 Q: Which individuals are advised to use creatine supplementation?

-A: Taking creatine is safe for a wide range of people, including bodybuilders and athletes.
+A: Consuming creatine is safe for a wide range of people, including bodybuilders and athletes to boost their athletic performance.
 There are several advantages to using it.
 Thus it’s a well-liked and useful substance.

 Q: Is it necessary to cycle creatine?
 What is the procedure for creatine loading?